-No resource consents encompassed in this monitoring programme have an option for review in June 2016.
+No resource consents encompassed in this monitoring programme have an option for review in June 2017.
 The next opportunity for review is June 2020.

-4. Recommendations
+4 Recommendations

-- 1. THAT monitoring of stormwater discharges from Port Taranaki Ltd, Downer New Zealand Ltd and Technix Taranaki Terminal Ltd in the 2016-2017 year continues at the same level as in 2015-2016. - 2.
-THAT monitoring of discharges from New Zealand Oil Services Ltd and Methanex New Zealand Ltd in the 2016-2017 year continues at the same level as in 2015-2016. - 3.
+- 1. THAT in the first instance, monitoring of stormwater discharges from Port Taranaki Ltd, Downer New Zealand Ltd and Technix Taranaki Terminal Ltd in the 2017-2018 year continues at the same level as in 2016-2017. - 2.
+THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT monitoring of discharges from New Zealand Oil Services Ltd and Methanex New Zealand Ltd in the 2017-2018 year continues at the same level as in 2016-2017. - 4.
 THAT two air quality inspections are conducted during the offloading of palm kernel, preferably occurring during dry weather.